This page is designed to answer the following questions:

 - 4.3 Contribute to quality assurance processes to promote positive experiences for individuals using care services (Level 4 Diploma in Adult Care, Professional Practice in Health and Social Care for Adults or Children and Young People)

-Quality Assurance (QA) is a tool for ensuring that the individuals you support receive a high quality of service.
+Quality Assurance (QA) is a tool for ensuring that your organisation continuously improves the service it provides and that the individuals you support receive a high quality of service.

-It involves looking at all aspects of the care and support package from planning to delivery to ensure that it is safe, effective and meeting each individual’s unique needs, wishes and preferences.
+It involves looking at all aspects of the care and support package from planning to delivery to ensure that it is safe, and effective and meets each individual’s unique needs, wishes and preferences.

 Working on the front line, you will have a part to play in your organisation’s Quality Assurance process.
 You will observe what is working well and what could be improved and you will have the opportunity to report these back to your manager or implement improvements to working practices yourself.